SCPDOS/DOS/docs/OEMINIT.md

 Flat binary drivers are NOT bound by the 64Kb limit that .COM files are bounded by.

-Order of OEMINIT and SYSINIT interplay
+Order of OEMINIT and SYSINIT interplay:

 O1) OEMRELOC - Load and relocate DOS to its final resting place.
 				MUST RETURN TO DOS THE VALUE OF THE MAX
 				CONTIUGOUS USABLE MEMORY FROM THE DOSLOAD ADDRESS